9 FAM 402.10

 9 FAM 402.10-5(F) (U) Temporary Entry of FTA Professionals

 a.
 (U) Both agreements provide for the temporary entry of professionals into the United States.
 Temporary entry is defined in both agreements as “an entry into the United States without the intent to establish permanent residence.”
-You must be satisfied that the alien’s proposed stay is temporary.
+You must be satisfied that the applicant’s proposed stay is temporary.
 A temporary period has a reasonable, finite end that does not equate to permanent residence.
-The circumstances surrounding an application should clearly and convincingly indicate that the alien’s temporary work assignment in the United States will end predictably and that the alien will depart upon completion of the assignment.
+The circumstances surrounding an application should clearly and convincingly indicate that the applicant’s temporary work assignment in the United States will end predictably and that the applicant will depart upon completion of the assignment.
 An intent to immigrate in the future, which is in no way connected to the proposed immediate trip, need not in itself result in a finding that the immediate trip is not temporary.
-An extended stay, even in terms of years, may be temporary, as long as there is no immediate intent to immigrate.
+An extended stay, even in terms of years, may be temporary, if there is no immediate intent to immigrate.

 b.
-(U) H-1B1 nonimmigrant professionals are admitted for a one-year period renewable indefinitely, provided the alien is able to demonstrate that he or she does not intend to remain or work permanently in the United States.
+(U) H-1B1 nonimmigrant professionals are admitted for a one-year period renewable indefinitely, provided the applicant is can demonstrate that he or she does not intend to remain or work permanently in the United States.

 9 FAM 402.10-5(G) (U) Licensing Requirements